Potentiometer Voltage Solution

 How to calculate Potentiometer Voltage?

-The Potentiometer Voltage formula is defined as is a variable resistor that can be used to create an adjustable voltage divider.
+The Potentiometer Voltage formula is defined as the variable resistor that can be used to create an adjustable voltage divider.
 Turn the pot all the way in one direction, and the voltage may be zero is calculated using Output Voltage = Line Voltage/Voltage Division Ratio.
-To calculate Potentiometer Voltage, you need Line Voltage (Vl) & Voltage Division Ratio (VD).
+To calculate Potentiometer Voltage, you need Line Voltage (Vl) & Voltage Division Ratio (Rd).
 With our tool, you need to enter the respective value for Line Voltage & Voltage Division Ratio and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know